saalemybo/nba-stats-pipeline/README.md

 # 🏀 NBA Player Stats Pipeline

-This project builds a full data pipeline that extracts NBA player stats from the `balldontlie` API, processes and cleans the data using Python, and stores it in a SQL database for analysis and visualization.
+This project builds a full data pipeline that extracts NBA player stats from the `nba_api` API, processes and cleans the data using Python, and stores it in a SQL database for analysis and visualization.

 ## 🔁 Features
 - Extract player data from an open NBA API